Auto Insurance Waukegan IL

 Waukegan, IL 60085

 100 N Martin Luther King Jr Ave,

 Automotive / Transportation in Waukegan

-Residents of Waukegan can access downtown Chicago via the Metra's Union Pacific / North Line, which takes passengers all the way to Ogilvie Transportation Center.
+Residents of Waukegan can access downtown Chicago via the Metra's Union Pacific / North Line, which takes passengers to Ogilvie Transportation Center.

 Waukegan is also within a reasonable distance of Chicago O'Hare, which is approximately a 45-minute drive away, and General Mitchell International Airport, which is about an hour away.